bboure/middy-appsync/README.md

 ## Controlled errors

 Throwing Errors/Exceptions when you identify a _controlled error_ in your app can be unnecessarely noisy.
 They cause your Lambda function to **fail** and return an error.
-Errors like `NotFoundException` or `UnauthorizedException` should _not_ raise alarms your monitoring tools, (but still cause the process to end).
+Errors like `NotFoundException` or `UnauthorizedException` should _not_ raise alarms in your monitoring tools, but still cause the process to end, and AppSync to show the Error.

 This middleware will catch any controlled error and handle them for you.
-Your Lambda function will succeed, but AppSync will still return an error.
+Your Lambda function will succeed, but AppSync will return the error to the client.
-Any error that extends `AppSyncError` (exported by this library) will be handled.
+Any error that extends `AppSyncError` (exported by this library) will be treated like such.

 If you still want to monitor thse kind of errors, you can use either the [error-logger](https://github.com/middyjs/middy/tree/master/packages/error-logger) or the [input-output-logger](https://github.com/middyjs/middy/tree/master/packages/input-output-logger)

 ## Granular errors with BatchInvoke

 When dealing with BatchInvoke, you might have errors that affect a few items of the batch only.
-This middleware follows the recommendations from the official [AppSync documentation](https://docs.aws.amazon.com/appsync/latest/devguide/tutorial-lambda-resolvers.html#returnin g-individual-errors).
+This middleware follows the recommendations from the official [AppSync documentation](https://docs.aws.amazon.com/appsync/latest/devguide/tutorial-lambda-resolvers.html#returning-individual-errors).

 By returning an `AppSyncError` as part of your batch, you can have granular control on which items are in error, and which are successful.